shimaamohamed923/bundle-builder/README.md

 - Local Storage is used for persistence instead of a backend service.
 - The project focuses on the required functionality and clean architecture rather than additional UI animations.
+Refactoring

+The project was refactored with the assistance of AI to improve code quality, maintainability, and component structure.

+The refactoring included:

+Extracting reusable Redux selectors for derived state and calculations.
+Reducing prop drilling across product-related components.
+Creating a reusable useProductActions custom hook for Redux dispatch logic.
+Removing duplicated and unused code.
+Improving shared utility functions such as currency formatting.
+Fixing React rendering and safety issues, including duplicate keys and missing variant guards.
+Preserving the existing application behavior while improving the overall code structure.

+All refactoring changes were reviewed and validated to ensure they integrate correctly with the existing application.

 ## Future Improvements